rust-unofficial/patterns/idioms/rustdoc-init.md

 ## Disadvantages

 Because the example is in a function, the code won't actually be tested.
+(Though it still will checked to make sure it compiles when running a `cargo test`)
-It still will be compiled when running a `cargo test` but assertions can't be used to verify properties.
+So this pattern is most useful when you would need to add `no_run` anyway.

 ## Discussion

 If assertions are not required this pattern works well.

-If they are, an alternative can be to create a method to create a dummy instance which is annotated with:
+If they are, an alternative can be to create a public method to create a dummy instance which is annotated with `#[doc(hidden)]` (so that users won't see it).

-`#[doc(hidden)]`
+Then this method can be called inside of Rustdocs because it is part of the crate's public API.